SOMETIMES IT TAKES TWO

 However, that was not the end of the Powell-Harrison collaboration.
 Harrison’s Senate career ended, he won the Presidency in 1888, serving until 1893.
 Powell continued in his work, facing increasing frustrations, although the Grand Canyon seems not to have been an issue for him.

 What became a raging issue for many others was the despoilation of what we now call our public lands, and particularly the forests.
-Long story not told here, a provision was slipped into 1891 legislation that Harrison signed allowing the President to reserve forest lands.
+Long story not told here, a provision was slipped by Congressman William Holman, a land-law reformer, into 1891 omnibus homestead legislation, "to repeal timber-culture laws, and for other purposes".
+This was what became the almightly Sec.
+24:

-This initiative did not come from Harrison, and while it may not have been a priority for him, Harrison was willing to accept and use the provision, starting out with protecting lands around Yellowstone National Park, which he had been able to visit.
+Although this initiative did not come from Harrison, and may not have been a priority for him, Harrison showed himself willing to sign the bill and use the provision, starting out with protecting lands around Yellowstone National Park, which he had been able to visit.

 Harrison had been defeated in his re-election effort a few months earlier and would be out of office in a month when, on February 14, 1893, Powell (still USGS Director) "in compliance with your oral instructions" reported to Secretary of the Interior J. W. Noble on a public reservation of lands: